tinet-jutt/tinet-jutt/README.md

 I am a R&D engineer.I mainly develop in the technical fields of Web front-end.

 I love open source.
-In my spare time, I always write some blog.
+In my spare time, I always write some blog and gadgets.

 Welcome to my blog.
 If you have any problems or needs, you can raise them in the issue.